Pamplona, Camarines Sur: Economy

 Farming is considered to be the main source of livelihood and basically agriculture is the primary source where most households derive their income.
 The agricultural products includes coconuts, upland crops and rice.
 Agricultural workers outnumbering the ones who are employed in non-agricultural occupations.
 As of 1997, 66.2% are engaged in agricultural works while 33.8% make up the non-agricultural labor force.

 Industries include cottage industries and bamboo furniture industry with agricultural equipment manufacturer found in Barangay San Gabriel, making portable hand tractors, palay threshers, and portable wind blowers.
 The rehabilitation of farm-to-market roads was started to link the barangays to the trade and commerce industry.
 This will facilitate the transport of farm products and farm inputs.

 Pamplona is progressive due to its proximity to Pasacao port and the ever expanding Metro Naga.
 Industrial plants, Resorts, Agriculture, being along the national road had create Pamplona to become the potential commercial center of Camarines Sur's second congressional district.
 An ongoing project around Barangay Tambo is a 2-story mall with dining, parking, and hospital the end of the construction will be around the first and second quarter of 2025.

 Due to its proximity to Naga City.
 Pamplona now hosts a Business Industrial Park owned by both the LGU and Winwin Corporation named 'Winwin Business Park'.
 This Business Park is a 52 hectare project in Barangay Del Rosario.
 As of January 2023 the Business Park has a hotel, resort, gas station, Land Transportation Office, and several private running factories.
 The project although not complete yet will also compose of residential buildings and shopping malls.
 This project will not only benefit the people of Pamplona but also the entire 1st and 2nd districts.

 Pamplona's OTOP is Bag Making.
 Three Barangays named San Gabriel, San Vicente and Tambo function as neighborhood centers with Tambo only being secondary to Poblacion having its own market.

+The town was formerly included in the Metro Naga area before the designation was discontinued in 2017.